 Fastpass is a user-friendly system and is designed help you save hours each day.
 This means you get to enjoy some simple things like sitting on a bench, people watching or enjoying other shows and attractions.

 Note here that Fastpass is absolutely free.
 All valid tickets purchased and used for park entry includes Fastpass.
 Although MaxPass at the Disneyland Resort will charge a fee for use.
 For the curious.
 MaxPass is a new Disneyland innovation scheduled to be launched for public use in before the end of 2017 with an introductory fee of around $10 per day.
 Put in a simple language, MaxPass is somewhat a digital form of Fastpass.
-The maxpass feature is entirely digital, so you’ll need to have a copy of the Disneyland App on your smart device(s).
-More details about MaxPass will be rolled out in a few weeks or months.
+The MaxPass feature is entirely digital, so you’ll need to have a copy of the Disneyland App on your smart device(s).
+More details about MaxPass can be read on our Fastpass guide for Disneyland.

-The best place to get Disneyland tickets –Park Savers– will definitely make switching to MaxPass smooth for you.
+The best place to buy Disneyland tickets –Park Savers– will definitely make switching to MaxPass smooth for you.
 That’s if you’re interested in MaxPass (yeah, MaxPass is not a compulsory addendum).

 Rounding this off, Park Savers also offers free Uber and LYFT rides.
 In addition to this, you also get to enjoy a $40 discount on your next Airbnb lodge.
 All you need to do is to obtain the associated coupon codes and you’re off to a good treat.

-We do not need to convince you further, these amazing and unparalleled cost-saving and customer service/experience practices are what make Park Savers the best place to get Disneyland tickets in this age.
+We do not need to convince you further, these amazing and unparalleled cost-saving and customer service/experience practices are what make Park Savers the best place to buy Disneyland tickets in this age.

 - Always buy your Disneyland tickets from authorized ticket retailers.